P3lUZa/Yahoo-answers-to-Wayback-Machine/README.md

 The program will also require a file named wayback_errors.txt and a file named wayback.txt

+The program is specially useful if you have saved links from Pocket, Wallabag or any site agreggator

 #### The program uses the powerfull library savepagenow from pastpages